 YES, we have been targeted – in the worst way imaginable.
 Our children lost their lives.
 Manchester’s people grieve.
 We are angry at the person (or people) behind this attack BUT we will stand strong together.

-I have seen three videos since the attack which made me cry, and made me proud to be a Mancunain.
-I want to share those with you now....
+I have seen three things since the attack which made me cry, and made me proud to be a Mancunain.
+I want to share those with you now….

-You may have seen on the news how Stephen Jones - a homeless man from Manchester helped the victims immediately after the bomb went off.
-We could all learn a thing or two from this man - and his friends who he mentions in other, longer videos...
+Firstly, you may have seen on the news how Stephen Jones… A homeless man from Manchester helped the victims immediately after the bomb went off.
+We could all learn a thing or two from this man.
+And his friends who he mentions in other, longer videos…

 (Image by Paul Feeley)

-The final video is one I watched on Wednesday morning.
-It literally gave me goosebumps and made me cry like I can't even begin to explain.
-This video isn't available for me to embed, but can be viewed here - It shows pupils from Chetham's School of Music singing at their Vigil last night.
+Finally, this video is one I watched on Wednesday morning.
+It literally gave me goosebumps and made me cry like I can’t even begin to explain.
+This video isn’t available for me to embed, but can be viewed here… It shows pupils from Chetham’s School of Music singing at their Vigil last night.

-This is a prestigious school, which is next door to Manchester Arena - the place where so many people lost their lives.
-The vigil took place inside the police cordon and your can feel the pain radiating from the children, but their message is clear - Don't look back in anger.
+This is a prestigious school, which is next door to Manchester Arena.
+The place where so many people lost their lives.
+The vigil took place inside the police cordon and your can feel the pain radiating from the children.
+However, their message is clear – Don’t look back in anger.

-I am a lifelong Oasis fan - the first gig I ever attended was Oasis at the Manchester Arena (Or Nynex as it was then known) in November 1995.
+I am a lifelong Oasis fan – the first gig I ever attended was Oasis at the Manchester Arena.
+(Or Nynex as it was then known) in November 1995.
 It was my 12th birthday present from my older sister.
-I can still remember the excitement I felt when they got up on stage and sang "Don't look back in anger".
-I'm secretly hoping someone will bang Liam and Noel's heads together, and they'll kiss and make up for long enough to re-release the track and donate all proceeds to the families of those hurt and killed in the blast.
+I can still remember the excitement I felt when they got up on stage and sang “Don’t look back in anger”.
+I’m secretly hoping someone will bang Liam and Noel’s heads together, and they’ll kiss and make up.
+For long enough to re-release the track and donate all proceeds to the families of those hurt and killed in the blast, at least.

-It's pretty scary in Manchester right now.
-Everyone seems to be on edge, but the fact the police and soldiers are on the streets and actively pursuing people is hopefully a positive thing?
+It’s pretty scary in Manchester right now.
+Everyone seems to be on edge.
+However, the fact the police and soldiers are on the streets and actively pursuing people is hopefully a positive thing?